jlan84/sql-assignment/individual.md

 9. There are also scenarios where you'd want to group by two columns.
 Modify the above query so that we get the aggregate values for each month and type.
 You'll need to add the month to both the select statement and the group by statement.

-    It'll be helfpul to *alias* the month column and give it a name like `month` so you don't have to call the `date_time` function again in the `GROUP BY` clause.
+    It'll be helpful to *alias* the month column and give it a name like `month` so you don't have to call the `date_time` function again in the `GROUP BY` clause.

     Your result should look like this: